AI Workflow Orchestration Service

 PACKAGE 02

-For organisations ready to test one working AI-enabled process under real conditions.
+For organisations ready to turn one AI-enabled capability concept into a working pilot under real conditions.

 Example Pilots